-- Slide the included AP Racing brake pads into the calipers.
-They should fit snugly, but you should not have to hammer them in.
-If you do not install your pads during this step, you will potentially have a big mess on your hands when you attempt to bleed your brakes! - Using a 7mm socket and 5mm hex wrench, reinstall the pad retention bolt removed in Step 7 above.
+- Slide your chosen pad compound into the calipers.
+You should not have to hammer them in.
+Make sure the pads sit flush with the top of the disc and do not over hang or sit too low on the disc face.
+If you do not install your pads during this step, you will potentially have a big mess on your hands when you attempt to bleed your brakes! - Using a 7mm socket and 5mm hex wrench (CP8350) or a 6mm hex (CP9441), reinstall the pad retention bolt removed in Step 7 above.
 You may need to tap the pad retention bolt slightly to get it seated properly in the caliper.
+Torque to 10lb-ft.